Lucialululu/cinnamonroll-cute/README.md

-# Cute theme inspired by Cinnamonroll from Sanrio!
+# Cute theme inspired by Cinnamoroll from Sanrio!

-This is a theme for VsCode with colors that resemble Cinnamonroll from the Sanrio universe.
+This is a theme for VsCode with colors that resemble Cinnamoroll from the Sanrio universe.

 ⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⢀⣀⣤⡤⠤⠤⠤⣤⣄⣀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀
 ⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⢀⡤⠞⠋⠁⠀⠀⠀⠀⠀⠀⠀⠉⠛⢦⣤⠶⠦⣤⡀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀